Please provide a rating, it takes seconds and helps us to keep this resource free for all to use

 Note: You can calculate the employer national insurance contributions for one employee, simply by setting the number of employees to one, the remainder of the steps are the same.

 Whether you have been an employer for several years or are a new employer, it is important to have a good level of knowledge regarding your national insurance legal commitments as an employer.
-It is also your responsibility as an employer to maintain knowledge of current Scottish legislation and changes affecting national insurance and social security in general.
+It is also your responsibility as an employer to maintain knowledge of currency UK legislation and changes affecting national insurance and social security in general.
 This can seem a burden at times and, if you are a new employer, yet another task to add to your already growing list.
 The good news is that iCalculator maintains this page with the latest employer NI information and updates it as changes to rates and thresholds are announced.
 This means our Employer NI Calculator always uses the latest rates and allowances, so you have peace of mind.
 We recommend you bookmark this page for future reference so you can refer to the information whenever you need to refresh your memory on Employer NI commitments or check on the latest NI Rates.
 You can of course continue to use the Employer NI Calculator to produce annual employment costs from an NI Perspective and as a forecasting tool in the interim.

 Employer NI calculations and legislation is fairly straightforward but there are a number of elements therein which change periodically and affect the overall employer NI calculation and costs.
 Let's look at the FAQ we receive in regard to employer NI, we have listed the questions in an order which we hope helps to build/consolidate your knowledge of National Insurance from an employer's perspective.